rollerworks-graveyard/RollerworksMultiUserBundle/docs/overriding_forms.md

 **Note:**

-> Each user-system must have its own form-types, you can not reuse types
+> Each user-system must have its own form-types, you can not reuse the form types of UserA for UserB
 > as a form form-type can only be registered once, make sure `getName()` returns a unique name.

 Replace the `%fos_user.model.user.class%` with `%[service-prefix].model.user.class%` to get the correct model class.